emmanueljs1/nbe/NbE.lagda.md

     where a = ↑ᵀ (𝓍̂ S Γ)
 ```

-For reification at function type, we use the following function which creates a
-"fresh" variable for a context `Γ`.
-With our de Brujin representation, the fresh
+Freshness is given to us almost for free as we are using a de Brujin
-variable will just be the de Brujin index `𝑍`.
+representation, so a fresh variable would just be the de Brujin index `𝑍`.
+This

-`𝓍̂` will be a liftable variable that can be used in a context that is an
+variable will be used in a different context from the one in which it was
-extension of `Γ , x:S` (and is undefined otherwise).
+created, so it will need to be renamed.

+For this purpose we use `𝓍̂ S Γ`, a liftable variable of type `S` that can only
+be lifted to extensions of the context `Γ, x:S`.
 When lifted to an extension
-`Γ′` of `Γ , x:S` we can apply the extension renaming to the de Brujin index `𝑍`
+`Γ′` of `Γ, x:S` we apply the extension renaming to the de Brujin index `𝑍` to
-to obtain its corresponding index in the extended context.
+obtain its corresponding index in the extended context.

 ```
   𝓍̂ : (S : Type) → Ctx → Ne^ S